Managing Employees’ Performance With KPIs: Metrics Examples And Best Practices For Service Companies

 Final Thoughts

-Employee performance metrics are more often associated with software startups or big corporations where entire departments of analysts work hard on interpreting organizational performance data daily.
+Employee performance metrics are more often associated with IT startups or big corporations where entire departments of analysts work hard on interpreting organizational performance data daily.
 But this practice fits many business types well, especially those that provide repair, maintenance, cleaning, or other services.
 With a reasonable KPI system, you’ll increase your team's productivity, provide better customer service, and reach your strategic goal.
 Read further to learn how to design and introduce such a system and what pitfalls to avoid.

 Why KPIs Are Important For Employee Productivity